A Head for Business, a Heart for People

 It depends on the terms you’re changing.
 Some changes will be accepted without question and cause no problems.
 For example, if you’re awarding a pay rise or changing a job title when someone is promoted, simply tell the person about the changes face-to-face in a confidential setting and confirm it in writing with a short letter which includes the effective date of the change.

 If you’re making any other significant changes to contractual terms, it’s essential that you are able to show that you’ve acted reasonably as an employer, both to head off legal problems and also to keep your employees satisfied.
-The Human Resource provides tactical and strategic support to employers handling these situations, such as:
+The Human Resource provides tactical and strategic support to employers handling these situations, such as:- Follow a proper consultative process.

 What is a zero hours contract?